foohardt/spiking-neurons/README.md

 ## Technical Documentation

-This section contains an overview about the project structure, it's components and their crucial functions.
+This section contains an overview about crucial project components and their crucial functions and attributes.

-### Project Structure

 ### Spiking Neural Network